MicrosoftDocs/Contribute/Contribute/content/provide-feedback.md

         ![Screenshot of the feedback link at the top of a training module.](media/provide-feedback/feedback-link-training.png)

 1. Choose the thumbs up option if you found the page helpful; choose the thumbs down option if it wasn’t.
-1. Choose a reason for your feedback.
+1. Choose one or multiple reasons for your feedback.
 Optionally, we highly encourage you to use the comment box (which supports up to 999 characters of text) to provide specific feedback on the content.

     ![Screenshot of the feedback control.](media/provide-feedback/feedback-box.png)

+    Readers of localized content will see an additional option to provide feedback on the translation quality.

     The feedback control allows you to provide feedback on Microsoft Learn content.
 Your feedback will be evaluated by Microsoft content writers, not product teams.

-    Some content teams may also configure these additional links to appear at the bottom of the feedback control:
+    Some content teams may also configure these other links to appear at the bottom of the feedback control:

     - **Provide product feedback**: This link allows you to provide feedback for the product itself rather than the content.
 Selecting this link will take you to a platform where you can provide feedback on the product, which is reviewed by the respective product teams.
     - **Get help**: Depending on how this link is configured, it takes you to either the product's community site or the Q&A platform.
 If you have specific questions and require community assistance, you can use these platforms to get help.